uda-yoshiki/quitta_app/README.md

-# quitta_app
+# qiita_app

-Qitta application created with flutter
+A new Flutter project.